Episode 50

 "Look, your wife is a doll, but so far her girlfriends don't show me much."

+What have learned from this statement?
 1. If Jim even mentions dinner and one of Jean's girlfriends, Pete automatically assumes he's invited to dine with them.
+2. Pete doesn't like modest girls.
+He wants to see the goods, ladies! |

 Oh well, it doesn't matter anyway.
 Jean's girlfriend has said "no blind dates".
 Which surprises Jim, he thought a runner-up to Miss Hollywood would be more sociable.
 Suddenly, Pete seems more interested in this friend of Jean's.
 But, before he can ask about the almost-beauty queen's talents, they are called to take a 459 report at 11211 James Street.